Credit Histories and Scores

 Bankrate provides a credit card payoff calculator you can use to determine how long until your balance is paid in full or what amount you should pay each month in order to have your balance paid off in a specified amount of time.

-Students often think that checking their credit often will lower their score.
-The truth is there are two types of inquiries that can occur on your credit report –hard inquiries and soft inquiries.
+One of the biggest credit misconceptions is that checking your own credit score using companies like Credit Karma will hurt your credit score.
+The truth is there are two types of inquiries that can occur on your credit report—hard inquiries and soft inquiries.
 While both types of credit inquiries include a third party, such as you or a lender, only hard inquiries can negatively affect your credit score.

 A hard inquiry occurs when a financial institution is pulling your credit to make a lending decision.
 For example, when you go to the bank and apply for a mortgage, you must authorize the lender to pull your credit first before they complete this "hard pull."
 These hard inquiries can lower your score by a few points, but fortunately, as time passes, the inquiry will fall off your credit report.